 Visit the ARC website and create your account by logging in with your UNI and password.
 Don't know your UNI and password?
 Complete a Help Request Form for immediate assistance.

-Update your ARC preferences with your current contact information, ARC region, a preferred high school and the number of interviews you anticipate you can conduct during Early Decision and Regular Decision.
+Update your ARC preferences with your current contact information, ARC region, your Columbia affiliations and the number of interviews you anticipate you can conduct during Early Decision and Regular Decision.